The Foschini Group achieves efficient operations through partnership and technology

-Without the proper configurable guardrails and visibility in place, the company could easily fall out of compliance with the country’s complex and strict labour laws – an expensive risk.
-This resulted in the business incurring unnecessary labour costs each month due to overscheduling and inefficient scheduling.
+Without the proper configurable guardrails and visibility in place, the company could easily fall out of compliance with the country’s complex and strict labor laws – an expensive risk.
+This resulted in the business incurring unnecessary labor costs each month due to overscheduling and inefficient scheduling.

 As the leading retailer in the country, TFG strived to be best in class when it came to compliance in scheduling and clocking.
 “With Dayforce, we were able to build in supported configurable legislation rules.
 Now, every time you're trying to do things that are not above board, the system will either warn you, or it will completely stop you,” says Botha.
 The company has now drastically improved its compliance with regulations, thresholds, and premiums.
-By implementing and configuring a strong rules engine in Dayforce, TFG has realised the benefits of workforce management and improved visibility, in turn saving them $790,000 USD.
+By implementing and configuring a strong rules engine in Dayforce, TFG has realized the benefits of workforce management and improved visibility, in turn providing the business case savings envisaged.

 Botha’s team now creates monthly schedules for all the stores via autofill then hands schedules over to the store manager to review and make changes.